Rob is an avid traveller and self-confessed 'man of the world' who is passionate about his home city, Manchester, and travelling the world.

 Moving the Chernobyl Containment Facility Into Place in 2017

-If you have enjoyed reading this article about taking a tour of the Chernobyl site then please leave me a comment in the space provided at the bottom of the page.
+If you have enjoyed reading this article about taking a tour of the Chernobyl site, please leave me a comment in the space provided at the bottom of the page.

-If you would like to read more about the Chernobyl Exclusion Zone and see more photos from the evacuated city of Pripyat then please click the link below to one of my other articles on the subject.
+To learn more about the Chernobyl Exclusion Zone and see more photos from the evacuated city of Pripyat, check out my other article about visiting Pripyat.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.